OSSTT/ML2_Projekt/README.md

     - `pip install -r requirements.txt`
 4. You need an OpenAI API key to run this project.
 Insert the API key in the file "app.py" at the placeholder "HERE THE KEY".
    If you don't have your own OpenAI API key, please contact thayath1@students.zhaw.ch.
-5. To run the project, execute the Python file "app.py":
+5. To run the project, execute the Python file "app.py" `flask run`:
     - This project uses the Flask framework.
-    - The model is already trained and saved as "trained_model.pth".
+    - The model is already trained and saved as "trained18_model.pth".
+    - Please note that the files "prediction_results.json," "results_api.json," and the mp3 file will only be created once the code is running and a request has been sent.
-    - Further information can be found on the frontend.
+    - Further information can be found on the frontend !!.

 ## Project goal and explanation